Last updated: June 26, 2026

 Study scenarios: how to think without turning examples into commands

 Scenario cards can help a reader understand why video poker charts are paytable-specific.
-They should not be treated as live-play instructions.
-Each card below names what the scenario teaches and what context remains missing.

-Printable-style video poker study checklist
+Off-table video poker study checklist

 | Stage | Check | Reason | Stop point |